Places to Eat Sushi in Brisbane with Kids

 What is sushi?

-Sushi is a Japanese dish that usually consists of small cakes of cooked rice with pieces of other food, especially raw fish, on top or inside.
+Sushi is a Japanese dish which usually consists of small cakes of cooked rice with pieces of other food, especially raw fish, on top or inside.

 The main types of sushi are: